Weather Forecast For Burns - NewsBreak

 Wednesday, October 13

-Scattered snow showers then partly sunny during the day; while partly cloudy then patchy fog overnight
+Chance of snow showers then partly sunny during the day; while partly cloudy overnight

 Thursday, October 14